 It’s not surprising that many of Ferrer’s clients find their employees are happier when a company embraces asynchronous work.
 Giving workers flexibility lets them prioritize their time, as well as experience greater freedom and better work-life balance.
 Many fully remote workers also benefit from the option to work from anywhere – something we’re quite fond of here at Blueground.

-The ability to live across cities and cultures have personal and professional benefits that go beyond what can be measured in a performance review.
+The ability to live across cities and cultures is an experience that goes beyond what can be measured in a performance review.
 Blueground’s turnkey furnished apartments in 13 cities in Europe, the Middle East, and North America are ideal for hybrid and remote workers.
 All of our individually designed homes have discrete workspaces, and are located in dynamic neighborhoods that let our guests experience the best their new city has to offer.